I have recently started the 2023 redesign for

 styling, and updates.

 The most obvious one is performance.
-Frontend frameworks like ReactJS,
+Frontend frameworks like

-use ReactJS for their portfolios and blogs.
-And I get it, they want to
+learning developers who use ReactJS for their portfolios and blogs.

-get employed and they want to show their proficiency in this
+And I get it, they want to get employed and they want to show their

-that these kinds of websites don’t need.
-Portfolios and blogs are more
+lot of functionality that these kinds of websites don’t need.

-content-based than interactive, so things like the virtual DOM just
+things like the virtual DOM just add to the webpage’s bundle size

-add to the webpage’s bundle size when the actual DOM just needs to be
+when the actual DOM just needs to be updated just once, namely, when

-updated just once, namely, when the page first loads.
+the page first loads.

 Also, some websites are empty HTML documents until the framework